mikibakaiki/antaeus/README.md

    3.2.
 Log the result to give visibility.

-Wrote a `crontab` file to run this automatically, inside a Docker container _et voilà!_
+I wrote a `crontab` file to run this automatically, inside a Docker container _et voilà!_

 :warning: The `crontab` file is programmed to run every minute (`* * * * *`) for testing purposes.
 To actually run it on the first of the month, at 00h00, we'd change it to `0 0 1 * *`.

+#### PS:

-PS: The process wasn't so linear :sweat_smile:
+The process wasn't so linear :sweat_smile:

-PPS:
+#### PPS:

 - I have another script which performs the request to `POST /billing`, which is the bulk charging endpoint.
 - In the docker-compose file, i also leave 2 options commented out: run the `scheduler_by_id.py` or the `scheduler_batch.py`.
 I'm currently running the `cron` task.
 [See more](#running-solution)
+- I also made some logic to view invoices of a specific customer, `GET /customers/:id/invoices` and to view all invoices of a specific customer which have a specific status, `GET /customers/:id/invoices/:status`
+- Of course, i also wrote unit tests for all public methods

 ### Overall Time

-Apr 2nd : 3h
+Apr 2nd : ~3h

-Apr 3rd : 4h
+Apr 3rd : ~4h

-Apr 4th: 1h + 3h
+Apr 4th: ~4h

-Apr 5th: 2h
+Apr 5th: ~2h

-Apr 6th: 2h
+Apr 6th: ~3h
-TOTAL: ~15h

-To run the docker-compose.yml, `PERSISTENT='--persistent' docker-compose up --build`
+**TOTAL**: ~16h

 ## Developing